GEOS-ESM/MAPL/gridcomps/ExtData2G/README.md

 The behavior of `ExtData` is is controlled through a YAML configuration file `extdata.yaml`.
-The main goal of the file is to provide a connection between a field name (within the code) and a variable name in a NetCDF file on disk.
+The main goal of the file is to provide a connection between a field name (within the code) and a variable name within a "collection" of NetCDF files.
-`ExtData` receives a list of fields that need to be supplied with data and parses `extdata.yaml` to determine if it can supply a variable of that name.
+`ExtData` analyzes each of the fields passed from `CapGridComp` and parses `extdata.yaml` to determine if it can supply appropriate data.
-`extdata.yaml` should be viewed as an announcement of what `ExtData` can provide, not what it necessarily will provide.
+`extdata.yaml` should be viewed as an description of what `ExtData` can provide, *not* what it necessarily will provide.
 In addition to simply announcing what `ExtData` can provide, the user can specify other information such as how frequently to update the data from disk and how the data is organized.
 This update could be at every step, just once when starting the model run,